 Rudy is a decidedly white-collar town, with fully 96.43% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Rudy is a town of service providers, managers, and sales and office workers.
 There are especially a lot of people living in Rudy who work in management occupations (25.00%), maintenance occupations (21.43%), and law enforcement and fire fighting (14.29%).

-Overall, Rudy’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.
+Rudy’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.

 Being a small town, Rudy does not have a public transit system used by locals to get to and from work.

-The percentage of people in Rudy who are college-educated is somewhat higher than the average US community of 21.84%: 28.57% of adults in Rudy have at least a bachelor's degree.
+The overall education level of Rudy is somewhat higher than in the average US city of 21.84%: 28.57% of adults 25 and older in the town have at least a bachelor's degree.

 The per capita income in Rudy in 2022 was $17,308, which is low income relative to Arkansas and the nation.
 This equates to an annual income of $69,232 for a family of four.
 Rudy also has one of the higher rates of people living in poverty in the nation, with 36.97% of its population below the federal poverty line.